Open House Festival

 Background

 The creation of a British Academy was first proposed in 1899 so that Britain could be represented at the new International Association of Academies.
 The case had to be made to the scientists at the Royal Society (our sister Academy for science) and in similar organisations across Europe, where there was some scepticism about the so-called (at the time) “Literary Sciences”.
 In 1902 the British Academy received its Royal Charter from King Edward VII and has gone from strength to strength ever since.
 Many of Britain's most distinguished scholars in the humanities and social sciences have been involved in the life of the Academy.
 Our roll call of past Fellows and Honorary Fellows includes: the influential economists John Maynard Keynes and William Beveridge; Sir Winston Churchill, the eminent thinkers Karl Popper and Isaiah Berlin; Louis and Mary Leakey, who made pioneering discoveries on the origins of man; and Beatrice Webb and Gertrude Caton-Thompson, two of the first women elected to the Academy.
 Current Fellows and Honorary Fellows include classicist Mary Beard, historian Diarmaid MacCulloch, sociologist Tariq Modood, author and critic Marina Warner, historian and broadcaster David Olusoga and political scientist John Curtice.
-Our current President is Professor of Law, Julia Black CBE, though by Open House we will have announced the President-elect due to succeed Julia for 2025-2029.
+Our current President is Honorary Professor of Social and Economic Geography at the University of Cambridge, Susan Smith, who is well-known for her collaborative interdisciplinary research on the links between housing, inequality, health and wellbeing.

 A brief history of Carlton House Terrace